Mushroom-MSL1L/AI_final_project/README.md

 * ***Llama 2 is licensed under the LLAMA 2 Community License, Copyright (c) Meta Platforms, Inc. All Rights Reserved.***

 * The project is a final project for NYCU CS AI course.
-* Using LLM to generate the comments of the steam game.

 ## Introduction
 * It's a project that can analysis the hot comments of the steam game.